 This is a good time to explain a lifetime rate lock in processing.
 At CardFellow, all of the certified quotes from processors in our marketplace come with a lifetime rate lock on the processor’s markup.
 This means that from time to time, your overall cost may rise or fall depending on the wholesale cost of your processing.
 Every time you accept a credit or debit card, there are multiple components – interchange, assessments, and processor markup.
 Interchange and assessments are non-negotiable, and we refer to them as the wholesale cost of processing.
 Interchange is paid to the banks that issue credit cards while assessments go to the credit card companies themselves.

 There are hundreds of interchange categories and several assessments, so the actual cost you’ll pay fluctuates depending on what type of cards you accept in a given month and what Visa and Mastercard have set as the current rates.

-At CardFellow, processors who place certified quotes are required to charge interchange and assessments at true cost – that is, at the cost determined by Visa and Mastercard.
+At CardFellow, processors who place certified quotes charge interchange and assessments at true cost – that is, at the costs Visa and Mastercard set.
 But remember, that’s the “wholesale” cost.
 If that’s all the processor charged, they wouldn’t make any money, as it would all go to the banks and the card companies.
 To make money, the processors add a small markup, which is what they keep as their cut.
 We require a lifetime rate lock on that markup.
 That means that occasionally, the costs to the banks or to the card companies may change, but the rate you pay to your processor (the cost over wholesale) doesn’t change.